 As will be described below, the calibration mask is used to avoid premature termination, ensuring that perturbations proceed even when the surrogate’s initial prediction matches the adversarial target.

-\textbf{Third}, while kernel dilation reduces scattered false positive locations, it expands the target region, thereby increasing the number of candidate locations that can be stitched by the TC detection system to form a TC trajectory.
-This leads to TC trajectories with zigzag paths as shown in Figure~\ref{fig:adv_attack_different_radius}, making them unrealistic and easily detectable.
-Thus, to improve stealthiness and realisticness, we constrain the perturbation on $\hat{\mathbf{Y}}$ by down-weighting the gradient update for locations far away from the original and targeted paths and up-weighting the penalty for such locations in the loss function.
-Specifically, let $\mathcal{S}_t = \{(i,j): \hat{Z}^*_{tij}=1\}$ be the set of target TC-affected locations at time $t$.
-For any location $(p,q)$, define its geodesic distance to nearest target location as $ d_t(p,q)=\min_{(i,j)\in\mathcal{S}_t}\arccos\!\big(\sin\phi_p\sin\phi_i+\cos\phi_p\cos\phi_i\cos(\lambda_p-\lambda_j)\big)$ if $\mathcal{S}_t\neq\emptyset$, or 0 otherwise, where $(\phi_i,\lambda_j)$ denote the corresponding latitude-longitude of $(i,j)$.
-The geodesic distance to nearest target is used to compute the following two distance-based weights for each location $(p,q)$:
+\textbf{Third}, while kernel dilation reduces scattered false positive locations, it expands the target region, thereby increasing the number of candidate locations considered by the TC detector to form a TC trajectory.
+This causes the detector to produce trajectories with pronounced zigzag patterns as shown in Figure~\ref{fig:adv_attack_different_radius}, making them unrealistic and easily detectable.
+To improve realisticness and stealthiness, we constrain the perturbation on $\hat{\mathbf{Y}}$ by (1) down-weighting the gradient update for locations far away from the original and targeted paths and (2) up-weighting the penalty for misclassifying such locations in the loss function.
+Specifically, let $\mathcal{S}_t = \{(i,j): \hat{Z}^*_{tij}=1 \ \textrm{or} \ \hat{Z}_{tij}=1\}$ be the set of locations associated with the original and adversarial TC trajectories at time $t$.
+For each location $(p,q)$, define its geodesic distance to the nearest location in $\mathcal{S}_t$ as $ d_t(p,q)=\min_{(i,j)\in\mathcal{S}_t}\arccos\!\big(\sin\phi_p\sin\phi_i+\cos\phi_p\cos\phi_i\cos(\lambda_q-\lambda_j)\big)$ if $\mathcal{S}_t\neq\emptyset$, or 0 otherwise, where $(\phi_i,\lambda_j)$ denote the corresponding latitude-longitude of $(i,j)$.
+The geodesic distance to nearest target is used to compute the following pair of distance-based weights for each location $(p,q)$:

 We use $w^{\mathrm{grad}}$ to modify the gradient update step of PGD as follows: